TigiGln/OTAnalysis/README.md

 - correction of the type of curve classification (type defined checked)
 - Pagination to determine our position in the whole analysis.
 Possibility to move with the 'Enter' key and the number of the curve

+### Changes in points and fits
+In the supervision interface, you can modify the characteristic points and curve fits:
+Go to the force vs distance curve
+In the menu press Edit/Pick event in the secondary window that appears choose what you want to modify and click on OK then click on the graph:
+- on the selected point
+- on the two extreme points for the fit

 # Install MiniConda && Create conda environment
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh